gbiagomba/AegisPHP/README.md

 ---

-Contributing
+## Contributing
 	1. Fork the repo
 	2. Create a branch (git checkout -b feature/my-scan-rule)
 	3. Submit a PR with tests or examples for new rules or normalizations

-Please keep the focus strictly on PHP security scanning—no lint or style features.
+Please keep the focus strictly on PHP security scanningÔøΩno lint or style features.

 ---

-License
+## License

 This project is licensed under the GNU GPL v3.0.
 See LICENSE for details.